anton87andersson/between_two_dates_stand_alone/README.md

-  # Get all the days between two dates
+  # Get all the dates for an weekday between two dates
 Get the for ex.
-Mondays between two days.
+Mondays between two datess.

 Ex: